 Besides predicting color and mechanical properties, it can predict the envelope of potential color space within critical mechanical properties and prescribe recipes for targeted color properties.
 Lucidiris™ has been developed for several high-performance material grades and will be extended to other material grades, including recycled-based and repurposed materials.

 As consumers expect brands to offer more choices for personalization, color is an increasingly important part of the design process.
-During this 30-minute on-demand webinar, Ellen van Hemelrijck, Global Color Coordinator at DSM, will introduce you to an Advanced Analytics & Color Model tool, which gives you insights in the trade-off between color and physical properties.
+During this 30-minute on-demand webinar, Ellen van Hemelrijck, Global Color Coordinator at Envalior, will introduce you to an Advanced Analytics & Color Model tool, which gives you insights in the trade-off between color and physical properties.
 The tool will suggest color recipes for given color and property targets you select.
 This will help you reduce the lead times for color development and bring high quality matches for challenging colors in high temperature engineering materials.

 Part compliancy services and documentation

 CAE services and lightweighting to the safe limit with predictive technologies

 Systems and tools for superior prototypes and testing

 Meeting customer demands in terms of materials processing expertise

 First time right and production efficiency with part-production expertise

 Achieving first time right with post-processing solutions

 Guiding your sustainability journey—materials selection based on GHG emissions and circular economy considerations